britter/apacheconeu-2016-beyond-stringutils/docs/03-commons-lang.md

 ### Craftsmanship advice

-> Overuse of `isNotEmpty` / `isNotBlank` may be a sign of code smells such as primitive obsession and anemanic domain model.
+> Overuse of `isNotEmpty` / `isNotBlank` may be a sign of code smells such as primitive obsession and anemic domain model.

 Note:
 - Everything is a String, instead of meaningful classes